We understand that occasionally problems may arise and you may be

 If you are unable to resolve your concerns this way, or this is not possible, please register your complaint via one of the following methods:

-Please note: Anonymous complaints will be accepted and investigated, provided there is sufficient information to do so.
+Note: Anonymous complaints will be accepted and investigated, provided there is sufficient information to do so.

 Where required, assistance will be made available in completing an online complaints registration form.
 This may include a City of Greater Geelong officer hearing the complaint from you verbally and registering the complaint on your behalf.